MartinStokroos/ezResponseBox/README.md

 joystick button | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7

 ## The Input GPIOs
-The input pins are: GP0 - GP7.
+The input pins are: GP0-GP7.
 The pull-up function is active on all the inputs to interface directly to pushbutton switches.

 **Using NO/NC button contacts**
 In the default situation, the *ezResponseBox* works with NO-contacts.
 If at least one connected switch is NC, the *ezResponseBox* will detect this at the start up (immediately after connecting to the USB port) and all of the logic input readings will be inverted.
 Please, don't mix up NO and NC contacts for the sake of simplicity.
 When using NC-contacts, please tie the unused input pins to the ground (GND-pin).

 ## The Output GPIOs
-The output pins are: GP8 - GP15.
+The eight debounced inputs are redirected to eight digital outputs GP8-GP15.
+The logic state can be inverted (see *Configuration Settings* below).
 The logic level is 3.3V.
-Level converters and/or line drivers are needed to interface to external 5V TTL-logic or LED indicators.
+Level converters and/or line drivers are needed to interface to external 5V TTL-logic or LED-indicators.

-## Configuration settings
+## Configuration Settings
 When plugged into the  USB port of the computer, multiple devices will register to the operating system.
-The only active device is selected through jumper wires or DIP-switches.
+The only active device is the one that is selected through jumper wires or DIP-switches.
 The configuration is set at start up.
-See the table below for the configuration settings.
+See the function table below for the configuration settings.

 ![ezResponseBox_bb.png](ezResponseBox_bb.png "wiring diagram")